Here’s a look at the life of Emperor Emeritus Akihito of Japan.

 Education: Attended Gakushuin University, 1952-1956

-He is the first Japanese crown prince to marry a commoner.
+He was the first Japanese crown prince to marry a commoner.

 1936 or 1937 - Is separated from his parents, in accordance with Japanese custom at the time, raised and educated by chamberlains and tutors.